zachgee/Cryptocurrencies/README.md

 - Deliverable 3: Clustering Cryptocurrencies Using K-means
 - Deliverable 4: Visualizing Cryptocurrencies Results

-The code for all four deliverables can be found in the crypto_clustering.ipymb file.
+The code for all four deliverables can be found in the crypto_clustering.ipynb file.